Fleerless/geode-health-assessment/README.md

     cd geode-health-assessment
     ```

-3. Install the dependencies for both the client and server:
+3. Navigate to the directories of both the client and server and install the dependencies for each:

     ```bash
     npm install